IPv6 Header Format

 The introduction of extension headers allows for the integration of new features and functionalities without necessitating changes to the core IPv6 header.

-You may also like to read -- IPv6 Neighbor Discovery Protocol (NDP)
+You may also like to read -- IPv6 and Peer-to-Peer Networking

 As the digital landscape continues to evolve, the IPv6 header format stands as a testament to the adaptability and innovation of networking protocols.
 Its design principles, coupled with the extensibility introduced by extension headers, ensure that IPv6 remains a foundational element of the Internet’s architecture, empowering the ever-growing web of interconnected devices and services.
 With its efficient routing, robust security, and forward-looking design, IPv6 addresses the demands of a globally connected world and paves the way for a future of seamless, secure, and efficient data communication.